XxAcielxX/arch-plasma-install/README.md

 ## Let's begin

 - Grab the latest Arch Image ISO from https://www.archlinux.org/download/ and write it to an USB Stick.
 - After the image is done writing, it's time to boot the into Arch Live ISO.
-First thing to do after you land onto Live ISO terminal.
+First thing to do after you land onto Live ISO terminal is

 ### Check for Internet Connectivity
 ```